deadmanoz/pq-bitcoin-website/_posts/1-bitcoin-qva.md

 ![Figure: The top-10 addresses by balance (with original labels as per the BitInfoCharts Rich List).](/assets/blog/qva1/top_10_addresses.png){#fig:top-10-addresses}

 {@fig:top-10-addresses} shows the address balance distribution for the top 10 addresses by holdings.
-9 of the 10 addresses belong to known entities (are labelled), and 6 of the 10 addresses exhibit address reuse.
+9 of the 10 addresses belong to known entities (are labeled), and 6 of the 10 addresses exhibit address reuse.
 The top 10 addresses alone control over 1.1M BTC, with 800K belonging to reused addresses.

 ![Figure: Breakdown of script type of the top 1000 addresses by both address count and BTC value.
 Each script type is separated into reused (patterned) and non-reused (solid fill).](/assets/blog/qva1/spent_unspent_breakdown_patterned.png){#fig:spent-unspent-breakdown-patterned}